royitaqi/lldb_demos/README.md

 * `settings set target.inline-breakpoint-strategy <always|headers|never>` to control whether or not to resolve inline functions for source and header files.

+## breakpoint_resolution_file_line

+Logic to resolve file/line breakpoints:
+* Iterate through all CU
+  * Find matching CUs by looking at *both*:
+    * The settings `target.inline-breakpoint-strategy`
+    * The file list in the line table prologue
+  * If a CU matches, load/look at its line table to find the address
+  * Load/look at its symbol table to find the function that contains the address

 # Common Setup

 Command line aliases